February 4th, 2016

 Microsoft SQL Server supports different compression types for tables and indexes, and also supports archival compression for them.
 The data compression feature in SQL Server is very helpful in reducing the size of the database file.
-Additionally, data compression is helpful in improving performance of I/O intensive workloads because the data is stored in fewer pages and queries need to read fewer pages from disk.
+Being an intensive workload because of the heavy storage of data.
+Data compression in SQL Server helps to improve the performance of I/O.

-Non-leaf levels of pages in database are compressed with ROW-level compression.
-Data rows are put on the page in a serial wise, starting immediately after the header.
+Non-leaf levels of pages in the database use ROW-level compression.
+Data rows are put on the page serial-wise, starting immediately after the header.
 The maximum amount of data and overhead contained in a single row on a page is 8,060 bytes (8 KB).
 However, this does not include the data stored in the Text/Image page type.
-When the total row size of all fixed and variable columns in a table exceeds the 8,060 byte limitation, SQL Server dynamically moves one or more variable length columns to pages in the ROW_OVERFLOW_DATA allocation unit, starting from the column with the largest width.
+When the total row size of all fixed and variable columns in a table exceeds the 8,060-byte limitation, SQL Server dynamically moves one or more variable-length columns to pages in the ROW_OVERFLOW_DATA allocation unit, starting from the column with the largest width.

 Page compression consists of three different operations in the following order:

-Dictionary Compression: After prefix compression has been completed, dictionary compression is applied on the database.
-Dictionary compression searches for repeated values anywhere on the page, and stores them in the CI area.
+After prefix compression has been completed, dictionary compression is applied to the database.
+Dictionary compression searches for repeated values anywhere on the page and stores them in the CI area.
 Unlike prefix compression, dictionary compression is not restricted to one column.
 Dictionary compression can replace repeated values that occur anywhere on a page.

-SQL server compresses Unicode values that are stored in row or page compressed objects.
+SQL server compresses Unicode values that are stored in a row or page-compressed objects.
 The Database Engine stores Unicode data as 2 bytes, regardless of locale.
 This is known as UCS-2 encoding.
 Unicode compression supports the fixed-length nchar (n) and nvarchar (n) data types.
-Data values that are stored off row or in nvarchar (max) columns are not compressed with Unicode compression.
+Data values that are stored off-row or in nvarchar (max) columns are not compressed with Unicode compression.